 Lower Navajo Falls

-About a forth of a mile down from New Navajo falls is lower Navajo Falls.
+About a fourth of a mile down from New Navajo falls is lower Navajo Falls.
 While not as striking at its brethren, this waterfall houses a secretive back area that you can swim up to and climb into.
-It is a perfect place to watch the crazies cliff jump from above, as this is a popular cliff jumping spot, or to just find some peace and serenity while indulging in the sound of the water as it careens into the pools below.
+It is a perfect place to watch the crazies cliff jump from above, as this is a popular cliff-jumping spot, or to just find some peace and serenity while indulging in the sound of the water as it careens into the pools below.

 You can see how far the two falls are from each other in the picture below.
 Be sure that if you make the trek in that you get a campsite or a room at the lodge as you want to make sure you have time to see these falls plus the other three.

 This place must be seen to be believed and is one of my favorite places in the United States.
 Check out the other waterfalls here and make sure to leave a comment.